travisnielsen/azuretagsync-js/README.md

 Select the function app and click **Save**.
 Repeat this process for any additional subscriptions.

-#### Create the configuration tables
+#### Create storage tables

 Currently, two tables must be manually created within the storage account associated to the Function App before the solution can run.
-The easiest way to locate the table is by examining the resource group the function was deployed into.

 Use Azure Storage Explorer to create tables with the following names: *AuditConfig* and *ResourceTypes*

-#### Create the queue

-In the same storage account, use Storage Explorer to create a new queue with the following name: *resources-to-tag*

 ### Deploy the Functions
 Finally, clone the repository to your workstation and open the root folder in VS Code.
 Assuming you have the Azure Functions extension installed in VS Code, you can deploy directly to your Function App by right-clicking in the Explorer and selecting *Deploy to Function App*.
 You will be prompted to select a valid function app in your subscription.
 Use the one you created earlier.